 Ask anyone who owns a trampoline and they’ll tell you it’s the best thing you can have in your backyard.
 Kids just love to jump, and a trampoline helps any child to keep fit and active while having fun.

 We always point out these issues in our trampoline reviews, as this may not be apparent at first.
-Some trampolines look simply fantastic but are a real disappointment under the hood with shoddy welding and horrible quality control – and we want to help you avoid it.
-And really often we get asked same question: “What is the best trampoline?”, honestly, not an easy question to answer as price of professional trampoline can go up to $18 000, while prices for recreational trampolines vary from several hundred to several thousand dollars.
-It all depends what you really need, and that’s why we decided to put them on a test!
+Some trampolines look simply fantastic but are a real disappointment under the hood with shoddy welding and horrible quality control and we want to help you avoid it – no matter if you are searching for an outdoor trampoline, trampoline designed specifically for kids or gym-like mini trampoline.
+And really often we get asked the same question: “What is the best trampoline?”, honestly, not an easy question to answer as the price of a professional trampoline can go up to $18 000, while prices for recreational trampolines vary from several hundred to several thousand dollars.
+It all depends on what you really need, and that’s why we decided to put them on a test!

 Expert Trampoline Reviews